kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Everyday Recommendation Examples

-Product suggestions.
+Product suggestions
-Movie and music playlists.
+Movie and music playlists
 News and content feeds

 > Real-world examples help illustrate how these concepts apply in practice.
 Pay attention to both successes and failures - both teach valuable lessons about what works and what doesn't.